 Do I Need a Trust?

 A Texas medical power of attorney is a document that allows a person to select someone else to make health decisions on their behalf.
-The principal can limit or give unrestricted powers to the agent to make any type of responsibility, including ending the principal’s life.
-Alternate agents may also be selected in the event the primary agent cannot perform.
+The principal can limit or give unrestricted powers to the agent to make any type of decision, including ending the principal’s life.
+Alternate agents may also be selected in the event that the primary agent cannot perform.
 The person you designate to make medical decisions for you is called an agent.
 The medical power of attorney gives your agent broad power to make any health care decisions you could have made if you were not incapacitated, unless you specifically restrict his or her authority.
 Medical powers of attorney are not just for the elderly.
 Unexpected injuries or illness can occur at any age, so all adults should have one in place.
-What Are the Requirements of a Medical Power of Attorney in Texas?
-To be valid in Texas, a medical power of attorney must either be: signed by you in the presence of a notary public OR signed by you in the presence of two witnesses, who also sign the document.
-Witnesses cannot be any of the following: The person you have designated as your agent; A person related to you by blood or marriage; A person entitled to any part of your estate after your death under a will or codicil executed by you or by operation of law; Your attending physician; An employee of your attending physician; An employee of a health care facility in which you are a patient if the employee is providing direct patient care to you or is an officer, director, partner, or business office employee of the health care facility or of any parent organization of the health care facility; or A person who, at the time this medical power of attorney is executed, has a claim against any part of your estate after your death.
-When Does a Medical Power of Attorney Become Effective?
-The medical power of attorney becomes effective immediately after you execute it and is effective indefinitely unless it contains a specific termination date or you revoke it.
-If the medical power of attorney has a specific termination date but you are incompetent on that date the medical power of attorney continues to be effective until you become competent.
-If you are able to make medical decisions for yourself, you have the control and right to make those decisions.
-In the event that you cannot make these decisions, your “agent” can legally make medical decisions for you.
-A medical power of attorney authorizes your agent to act on your behalf only when and if your attending physician certifies in writing and files the certification in your medical records that based on his reasonable medical judgment, you are incompetent.
-Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify no medical provider can give or withhold treatment from you if you object.
-Can I Revoke a Medical Power of Attorney?
-You can revoke a medical power of attorney by notifying either your agent or your health care provider, orally […]
+Texas Medical Power of Attorney Requirements To be valid in Texas, a medical power of attorney must either be: signed by you in the presence of a notary public OR signed by you in the presence of two witnesses, who also sign the document.
+Who Can Witness a Power of Attorney?
+In Texas, a witness to a medical power of attorney must be a competent adult.
+However, they cannot be: The person you have designated as your agent; A person related to you by blood or marriage; A person entitled to any part of your estate after your death under a will or codicil executed by you or by operation of law; Your attending physician; An employee of your attending physician; An employee of a health care facility in which you are a patient, if the employee is providing direct patient care to you or is an officer, director, partner, or business office employee of the health care facility or of any parent organization of the health care facility; or A person who, at the time this medical power of attorney is executed, has a claim against any part of your estate after your death.
+How to Get a Medical Power of Attorney in Texas Here are the basic steps: 1.
+Choose Someone You Trust to Make Healthcare Decisions Select a person to make medical decisions who understands your values.
+You may also name an alternate agent to step in if your primary agent is unavailable.
+2. Complete the Texas Medical Power of Attorney Form Use the official form provided by Texas Health and Human Services or have one drafted by a Texas estate planning attorney.
+This form is often paired with an advance directive or living will.
+While the medical power of attorney focuses on healthcare, many clients also create a durable power of attorney to manage financial decisions if they become incapacitated.
+3. Sign in Front of a Notary or Two Competent Adults Follow the required protocol.
+Improper signing can render the document invalid under Texas law.
+4. Distribute Copies Give copies to: Your agent and alternate Your doctor(s) Your estate planning attorney Keep a copy in a safe, easily accessible place at home 5.
+Review Periodically Revisit your power of attorney form after major life changes like divorce, a new diagnosis, or […]

 The following transcript was excerpted from a June 22, 2020 virtual presentation on elder law, wills and probate in Texas by attorney Cynthia Fronterhouse.
 The event was organized and sponsored by CarePartners, whose vision is to be the leader in caregiving resources in Texas.
 You can click the image above or watch the recorded presentation on YouTube.
 My name is Cynthia Fronterhouse and I am an attorney in Houston.
 I actually practice law with my father.
 He is semi-retired, but he has over 50 years of experience.
 He has always focused his practice on construction litigation, representing small companies, so when I joined him, so he could go enjoy his life, I really enjoyed meeting with the clients and their families, preparing for the inevitable as well as when they lost a loved one.
 I grew up in the Spring Branch/Memorial area.
 I did go away to college to Smith College in Massachusetts and then I came back to Texas and went to the University of Texas Law School.
 I am married, and I have one daughter, age nine years old.
 Really helping families before they lose someone and then when they lose a loved one is really my passion and walking them through that process.
 It’s so difficult when you’re trying to process and grieve, and then having to deal with a lot of the probate aspects is tough.
 So that’s really what I’m going to focus on.
 Most people know what a will is and why it’s important, but then what happens when you do lose a loved one?
 A will is a document that determines where your assets are going to go when you die.
 It doesn’t take effect until you’ve passed away, so once you pass away is when your will goes into effect.
 And one of the big cases that we had when I first started with my dad was one where one of his clients lost a brother, who didn’t have a will.
 When he died, he had two minor children.
 Watching the family go through that grieving process, and then having to see how difficult it was because the man didn’t have a will was what really inspired me to help people and educate people.
 That’s so important.
 You can use a will to determine where your assets are going to go and to whom you want them to go.
 Also in your will, you can appoint a guardian to your children.
 Also in your will you can appoint an executor.
 The executor is only responsible for determining and following your wishes that are outlined in your will.
 So what happens when you lose someone if they have what’s called probate?
 Probate is the process of authenticating the will.
 You file an application to probate a will with the court.
 You file the original will with the court and normally do it in the county where the person resided.
 You have to do that within four years.
 Then you file with the County Clerk.
 You have to wait 10 days because the will is posted at the County Courthouse and then, after 10 […]